N3PDF/vegasflow/doc/source/intalg.rst

 Overview
 ^^^^^^^^
-While ``VegasFlow`` is limited to the importance sampling algorithm, ``VegasFlowPlus`` includes the latest version of importance plus stratified sampling from Lepage's `latest paper <https://arxiv.org/abs/2009.05112>`_.
+While ``VegasFlow`` is limited to the importance sampling algorithm, ``VegasFlowPlus`` includes the latest version of importance plus adaptive stratified sampling from Lepage's `latest paper <https://arxiv.org/abs/2009.05112>`_.

 The usage and interfaces exposed by ``VegasFlowPlus`` are equivalent to those